STAY INSPIRED

 3. Carbon Fiber Reinforced Powders

 For Selective Laser Sintering (SLS), carbon fiber materials are available in the form of reinforced powders, typically nylon-based.
 These powders contain short carbon fibers that provide enhanced strength and stiffness to the printed parts.
-SLS technology allows for complex geometries and fine details, making it suitable for functional prototypes and end-use components in demanding environments.
+SLS technology allows for complex geometries and fine details.

 Image Source: Dynamism